inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 #### Vetted influencers per hour

-This is one we’ve tackled head on by building our own Youtube parser.
+This is one we’ve tackled head-on by building our own Youtube parser.
 Our hypothesis was that having a parser would kill our vetting time considerably (which is quite obvious).

 We realized that there are A LOT of terrible Youtube channels.
 Our parser was returning a lot of _junk._ This forced us to manually vet the list of results we received.